 All Florida felonies come with additional sanctions like the loss of certain civil rights and the inability to pursue certain educational or professional opportunities.
 An experienced Hernando County drug trafficking defense lawyer can fight to protect your rights and your freedom for conviction in your Spring Hill area drug case.

-If you have been arrested and charged on a drug trafficking offense in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando, Citrus, or Sumter County, start your defense immediately by contacting Ashley M. Aulls, P.A..
+If you have been arrested and charged on a drug trafficking offense in Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, Bushnell, or anywhere else in Hernando, Citrus, or Sumter County, start your defense immediately by contacting The Law Office of Ashley Aulls, P.A..
 Experienced drug crime defense lawyer Ashley Aulls treats his clients with respect and dignity, and knows what it takes to achieve a favorable outcome in area drug cases.
 Call (352) 593-4115 today to schedule a consultation.